Van-Ziegelstein/Shadow-Tune/README.md

 This operation will fail if the script can't locate the backup copy mentioned above.

+#### Options:
-Both operations take the following options:
+Both operations can be supplemented with the following options:

 `-e [ returns|dragonfall|hongkong| ]`